Skip to main content

 Overview

-Clematis patens is a deciduous, woody climbing vine in the Ranunculaceae family, growing 6–10 feet (1.8–3 m) tall by twining leaf petioles around supports.
-It is one of the most important parent species of the large-flowered clematis hybrids — many popular cultivars including 'Nelly Moser', 'The President', and 'Lasurstern' derive significant parentage from C. patens.
-Leaves are pinnately compound with 3–5 ovate leaflets 2–4 inches (5–10 cm) long.
-Flowers are large, flat to slightly cupped, 4–6 inches (10–15 cm) across with 6–8 broad, overlapping tepals (sepals) in white, blue, lavender, or violet.
-A central boss of cream to yellow stamens provides contrast.
-Flowers are borne singly on short peduncles from the previous year's wood (old wood) — this is a critical cultivation point, as pruning at the wrong time removes the flowering wood.
-In the wild, the species occurs in mountain scrub and forest margins in Japan, China, and Korea.
-Bloom occurs in late spring (May–June) on stems produced the previous year, with occasional rebloom in late summer on current-year growth.
-The species is the genetic source of the large flower size and early bloom timing found in Group 2 (light-prune) clematis hybrids.
+Clematis patens is a deciduous woody climbing vine in the family Ranunculaceae growing 6-10 feet (1.8-3 m) tall by twining leaf petioles around supports.
+The species is a major parent of the large-flowered clematis hybrids; many widely grown cultivars including 'Nelly Moser', 'The President', and 'Lasurstern' derive significant parentage from C. patens.
+Leaves are pinnately compound with 3-5 ovate leaflets 2-4 inches (5-10 cm) long.
+Flowers are large, flat to slightly cupped, 4-6 inches (10-15 cm) across with 6-8 broad overlapping tepals (sepals) in white, blue, lavender, or violet.
+A central boss of cream to yellow stamens contrasts against the tepal color.
+Flowers are borne singly on short peduncles from the previous year's wood (old wood); pruning at the wrong time removes the flowering wood and is a primary cultivation consideration.
+The species occurs in mountain scrub and forest margins in Japan, China, and Korea.
+Bloom occurs in late spring (May through June) on stems produced the previous year, with occasional rebloom in late summer on current-year growth.
+The species is the genetic source of large flower size and early bloom timing in Group 2 (light-prune) clematis hybrids.
 Susceptible to clematis wilt (Phoma clematidina) and powdery mildew.

 Native Range